WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html>

+##### GSI asynchronicity

+The GSI replication is asynchronous.
+The leader node acknowledges the write and then sends the write to a stream to be picked up by other nodes (that stream is most likely a kinesis data stream). **That is why you cannot use `consistentRead: true` while using GSI**.

+If you want to learn more about GSIs, [check out this video](https://youtu.be/ifSckJlatWE?t=2114).

 ##### WCU and GSIs

 While the GSI enable you to create elaborate and powerful querying patterns, they also can cause issues in regarding to throttling and WCU / RCU consumption.